|

 Website: www.ashokamanchester.co.uk

-General comments: Another brand new one for the Curry Night team, although it's not brand new in the sense that it's been there ages.
+General comments: Another brand new one for the Curry Night team back in 2009, although it's not brand new in the sense that it's been there ages.
 Many times we've wandered by and noted its lunchtime special offer without considering it as a genuine frontrunner for Manchester's best curry house.
 In truth, it isn't, but it put on a decent enough show.
+More mixed reviews followed (mixed except for the constant mention of scissors, that is) for our visit in 2013, which the food was overshadowed (in a good way) by the banter.
+It appears that this restaurant closed in 2016.

 |